slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"One cow breaks the fence and a dozen leap it"
+-- Scottish Gaelic proverb*
 > *"I have never met a man so ignorant that I couldn't learn anything from him."
 -- Galileo Galilei*
+> *"In our infinite ignorance we are all equal."
+-- Karl Popper*
-- the less people know, the more stubbornly they know it -- osho
+> *"The less people know, the more stubbornly they know it."
+-- Osho*
+> *"Too often we enjoy the comfort of opinion without the discomfort of thought."
+-- John F. Kennedy*
 > *"Hundreds of billions of dollars are spens every year to control the public mind."
 -- Noam Chomsky*
-- in our infinite ignorance we are all equal. -- popper
-> *"One cow breaks the fence and a dozen leap it"
--- Scottish Gaelic proverb
+> *"When stupidity is considered patriotism, it is unsafe to be intelligent."
+-- Isaac Asimov*
+> *"Individuals rarely admit mistakes.
+Groups never do."
+-- Naval Ravikant*
-- 'consensus' is just another way of saying 'average'. -- naval
+> *"'Consensus' is just another way of saying 'average'."
+-- Naval Ravikant*
-- A group operates through consensus. the consensus will be set by the most intolerable minority.
-So you'll the intolerable minority will control the group. -- naval
+> *"A group operates through consensus. the consensus will be set by the most intolerable minority.
+So you'll the intolerable minority will control the group."
-- individuals rarely admit mistakes.
-Groups never do. -- naval
-- when stupidity is considered patriotism, it is unsafe to be intelligent. -- isaac asimov
+-- Naval Ravikant*
+> *"If your opinions line up neatly with those of your friends and colleagues, they're not your opinions."
+-- Naval Ravikant*
-- you can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don't first persuade their closest comrades. -- nassim taleb
+> *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don't first persuade their closest comrades."
-- society is run by peer pressure, not intelligence.
-- if your opinions line up neatly with those of your friends and colleagues, they're not your opinions. -- naval -->
+-- Nassim Taleb*
+-->

 > *"Mimicking the herd, invites regression to the mean."
 -- Charlie Munger*

+Society is run by peer pressure, not intelligence.

 Most people are other people.
 Our thoughts are someone else opinions and we jump to conclusions.
 People accept the defaults very easily.
+People’s insecurities drive them to excess and overcompensation.
+We are, at heart, animals and are easily manipulated, especially in groups.

 Groups of people behave differently than individuals.
 The larger the crowd, the less responsibility people have for their behaviour.
 This effect is known as mob behaviour.
 This is also why individuals should make decisions.
 Groups never admit failure.

-People’s insecurities drive them to excess and overcompensation.
-We are, at heart, animals and are easily manipulated, especially in groups.

 > *"My first thought, is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom."
 -- William Deresiewicz*